Conversation

 By remembering these “action + place” patterns, I can easily understand and use essential travel expressions inside stations.

-3. Checking Distance or Time: Is it far from here?
+3. Checking Distance or Time

 After receiving directions, I may want to confirm how far it is.
-In this case, I can ask “Is it far from here?”

 Common responses include: